Bone density scan

 • Individuals with unexplained fractures or vertebral compression fractures

-• Patients on long-term corticosteroids, anticonvulsants, or other medications that cause bone loss
+• Patients on long-term corticosteroids, anticonvulsants, or other medications leading to bone loss

-Other indications include a family history of severe osteoporosis, height reduction of more than 4 cm, or a T-score below -1.0 as part of preventive screening.
+Other indications include a family history of severe osteoporosis, height reduction of more than 4 cm, or a bone density T-score below -1.0 for preventive screening.

 Usage and Dosage

-Patients should remove metal jewelry as instructed, lie flat on the DEXA scanner, with scanning taking approximately 10-15 minutes.
-During the procedure, they must remain still; the device scans the spine, hips, or forearm, and software automatically calculates T-scores and Z-scores.
+Patients should remove metal jewelry as instructed, lie flat on the DEXA machine, with scanning taking approximately 10-15 minutes.
+During the procedure, remain still; the device scans the spine, hips, or forearm, and software automatically calculates T-scores and Z-scores.

-Quantitative CT requires maintaining a specific posture within the CT machine; the scan takes slightly longer but provides three-dimensional bone structure data.
+Quantitative CT requires maintaining a specific posture within the CT scanner, with slightly longer scan times but providing three-dimensional bone structure data.
 No anesthesia or special preparation is needed, but pregnant patients should inform medical staff to avoid radiation exposure.

 Benefits and Advantages